OpenCommissioning/OC_Assistant/README.md

 ![ScanProfinet.png](Documentation%2FImages%2FScanProfinet.png)

 ## Plugin System
 Plugins enable the Assistant to connect to external systems such as PLCs, robot controllers, and other control data sources, making this data available to the TwinCAT solution via Global Variable Lists (_GVLs_).
-**Note**: at the moment there are no plugins released yet.

 ![OS_System](Documentation%2FImages%2FAssistant_Plugins_dark.png#gh-dark-mode-only)
 ![OS_System](Documentation%2FImages%2FAssistant_Plugins_light.png#gh-light-mode-only)

-There are plugins for:
+There will be plugins for:
   - Cyclic communication with various virtual PLCs
   - Cyclic communication with various virtual Robot controllers
   - Acyclic data handling (RecordData)
   - Modbus Server and Client communication

+> [!NOTE]
+> There are no plugins released for the public yet.

 ### Installation
-1. Locate the Plugins folder in the assistant's installation directory
+1. Move the plugin folder into the directory of the `OC.Assistant.exe`.
-2. Move plugin files into this folder
+2. Start the `OC.Assistant.exe` application.
+3. The Assistant will automatically search through all subdirectories for `*.plugin` files and load any compatible plugin assemblies.
-3. The plugin becomes available for use within the application
+4. Once loaded, the plugin will be available for use within the Assistant.

 ### Usage
 1. Create a new instance of a plugin using the `+` button